 The league shall be named the Cheadle & Gatley District Bowling League.

-Too encourage & promote bowling for male members of clubs within a reasonable distance of Cheadle & Gatley in leagues and competitions.
+Too encourage & promote bowling for members of clubs within a reasonable distance of Cheadle & Gatley in leagues and competitions.
 All games played under ‘The Laws of Crown Green Bowling as governed by BCGBA

 1.3 Power of AGM